auth0/docs/articles/tokens/refresh-token.md

 description: A refresh token allows an application to request Auth0 to issue a new id_token directly, without needing to re-authenticate the user.
 ---

-# Refresh Token (legacy)
+# Refresh Token

 <div class="alert alert-info">
   <strong>Heads up!</strong> This article describes the legacy Refresh Token story.
-If you have the <a href="/api-auth/tutorials/configuring-tenant-for-api-auth">new API Authorization flows</a> enabled and you are looking for the updated documentation, refer to <a href="/tokens/preview/refresh-token">Refresh Token</a>.
+If you are working with the <a href="/api-auth/tutorials/configuring-tenant-for-api-auth">API Authorization flows</a> and you are looking for the updated documentation, refer to <a href="/tokens/preview/refresh-token">Refresh Token (API Authorization)</a>.
 </div>

 A **Refresh Token** is a special kind of token that is used to authenticate a user without them needing to re-authenticate.
 This is primarily useful for mobile applications that are installed on a device.